andynoelker/react-redux-boilerplate/readme.md

 # React Redux Boilerplate

-Basic React Redux structures to get our front-end apps off the ground.
-This is meant to be used within our larger front-end directory where all projects share a single `webpack.config.js`.
+Basic React Redux structures to get front-end apps off the ground.

 This repository includes the following technology: